TUITION AND FEES

 Any lesson I cancel will be refunded and will show up as a credit on the top of the following month’s invoice.

-Lessons canceled with less than 24 hours’ notice will not be rescheduled except in an emergency.
+Lessons canceled with less than 24 hours’ notice will not be rescheduled.

 A student who decides to leave the studio will not receive a refund for any remaining lessons scheduled that month.